event-catalog/eventcatalog/README.md

 # The problem

-Event-Driven Architectures allow us to scale, be agile and keen our architecture decoupled.
+Event-Driven Architectures allow us to scale, be agile and keep our architecture decoupled.

 When starting off with Event-Driven Architectures we spend time discovering our core business events, writing code to match them and maintain versions going forward.